 Beyond the types of insurance coverage you choose, the following factors can affect your coverage cost:

 Location – If your area is more densely populated or its residents tend to be more litigious, there’s a higher risk of claims.
 This is reflected in your rate.

 Crew size – If you and your full-time employee are both out on the job, there’s double the risk of incidents that could result in claims.

 Coverage limits – The higher coverage limit could cover twice as much in legal costs and settlements, but it is slightly more expensive.
 With Thimble, you can choose between $1 million and $2 million in coverage.
 According to Thimble data, 94% of pet sitters choose the $1 million coverage limit.

 What other types of insurance should pet sitters consider?

-As you can see, it’s relatively affordable to get the insurance you need as a pet sitter.
+As you can see, it’s relatively affordable to get the pet business insurance you need.
 (And definitely more affordable than a lawsuit.)
 While you’re at it, look into other kinds of coverage that can help your business grow and thrive.